 Please know right now, that you are allowed to dislike a part of yourself.
-It is completely okay and normal, however if you are obsessing over it and/ or are doing unhealthy habits to try and "resolve" the dislike, than please seek professional advice as your dislike shouldn't be your every thought.
+It is completely okay and normal, however, if you are obsessing over it and/ or are doing unhealthy habits to try and "resolve" the dislike, then please seek professional advice as your dislike shouldn't be your every thought.

 Medical News describes stretch marks as "long, narrow streaks, stripes, or lines that develop on the skin.
 They occur when the skin is suddenly stretched and are extremely common.".